Cryptographic primitive: Rationale

-Cryptographic primitives are similar in some ways to programming languages.
-A computer programmer rarely invents a new programming language while writing a new program; instead, they will use one of the already established programming languages to program in.

-Cryptographic primitives are one of the building blocks of every crypto system, e.g., TLS, SSL, SSH, etc. Crypto system designers, not being in a position to definitively prove their security, must take the primitives they use as secure.
+Cryptographic primitives are one of the building blocks of every cryptosystem, e.g., TLS, SSL, SSH, etc. Cryptosystem designers, not being in a position to definitively prove their security, must take the primitives they use as secure.
 Choosing the best primitive available for use in a protocol usually provides the best available security.
-However, compositional weaknesses are possible in any crypto system and it is the responsibility of the designer(s) to avoid them.
+However, compositional weaknesses are possible in any cryptosystem and it is the responsibility of the designer(s) to avoid them.

 Combining cryptographic primitives

-Cryptographic primitives, on their own, are quite limited.
-They cannot be considered, properly, to be a cryptographic system.
-For instance, a bare encryption algorithm will provide no authentication mechanism, nor any explicit message integrity checking.
-Only when combined in security protocols, can more than one security requirement be addressed.
+Cryptographic primitives are not cryptographic systems, as they are quite limited on their own.
+For example, a bare encryption algorithm will provide no authentication mechanism, nor any explicit message integrity checking.
+Only when combined in security protocols can more than one security requirement be addressed.
 For example, to transmit a message that is not only encoded but also protected from tinkering (i.e. it is confidential and integrity-protected), an encoding routine, such as DES, and a hash-routine such as SHA-1 can be used in combination.
-If the attacker does not know the encryption key, they can not modify the message such that message digest value(s) would be valid.
+If the attacker does not know the encryption key, they cannot modify the message such that message digest value(s) would be valid.

 Combining cryptographic primitives to make a security protocol is itself an entire specialization.
-Most exploitable errors (i.e., insecurities in crypto systems) are due not to design errors in the primitives (assuming always that they were chosen with care), but to the way they are used, i.e. bad protocol design and buggy or not careful enough implementation.
+Most exploitable errors (i.e., insecurities in cryptosystems) are due not to design errors in the primitives (assuming always that they were chosen with care), but to the way they are used, i.e. bad protocol design and buggy or not careful enough implementation.
 Mathematical analysis of protocols is, at the time of this writing, not mature.
 There are some basic properties that can be verified with automated methods, such as BAN logic.
 There are even methods for full verification (e.g. the SPI calculus) but they are extremely cumbersome and cannot be automated.
 Protocol design is an art requiring deep knowledge and much practice; even then mistakes are common.
 An illustrative example, for a real system, can be seen on the OpenSSL vulnerability news page here.